< Engagement Rings & Weddings / Celebrity

 1. Elizabeth Taylor’s Engagement Ring From William Pawley Jr.

-At 17, Elizabeth Taylor kicked off her legendary jewelry collection (and engagement ring collection) with her first engagement ring.
+At just 17, Elizabeth Taylor kicked off her legendary diamond ring collection with her first engagement ring.
 William Pawley Jr, the son of U.S. Ambassador William D. Pawley, proposed to the actress in 1949, with a cushion-cut diamond engagement ring.
 However, the couple never made it down the aisle.

 2. Elizabeth Taylor’s Engagement Ring From Conrad Hilton Jr.

-Heir to the famous hotel establishment, Conrad “Nicky” Hilton Jr. (Paris Hilton’s great-uncle) proposed to Taylor with a four-carat platinum-set diamond engagement ring that was reportedly worth $10,000.
+Heir to the famous hotel establishment, Conrad “Nicky” Hilton Jr. (Paris Hilton’s great-uncle) proposed to Taylor with a four-carat diamond engagement ring, set in platinum.
+It was reportedly worth $10,000.
 The couple tied the knot when Taylor was 18 years old on May 6, 1950, in an MGM-funded wedding at the Church of the Good Shepherd in Beverly Hills.
 Drawing in huge crowds of paparazzi and adoring fans outside of the church, Gaumont British News dubbed the occasion, “Hollywood’s Wedding of the Year.”
 The pair divorced eight months later.

 3. Elizabeth Taylor’s Engagement Ring From Michael Wilding